 What Should I Wear to a Day Retreat?

 For the day retreat, please wear comfortable, layered clothing that is suitable for stretches, walking and for relaxing.
-A jacket, hat and walking shoes are recommended for walking.
 Towels and robes for sauna, blankets, cushions and yoga mats are provided.
-It is best to leave jewellery at home because if you are receiving an Upper Body Massage you will need to remove them for the treatment.

 Do I need to book for Day Retreats?

 Yes, we always recommend booking in advance to avoid disappointment.
-Booking on line means you can do so when it is convenient for you.
-Please select the treatment workshop or day retreat ; your preferences and desired date and time.
+Booking online means you can do so when it is convenient for you.
+Please select the treatment workshop or day retreat; your preferences and desired date and time.
 For a day retreat it is advisable to book at least 2 weeks prior to your preferred date to ensure your desired time will be confirmed.
-You will receive a text to confirm your appointment the day before you arrive your treatment / workshop or day retreat.
+You will receive a text to confirm your appointment the day before you arrive for your treatment / workshop or day retreat.

 Cancellations / Rescheduling

 Please let us know as soon as possible if you are not able to keep your booking.
 On line banking is preferred and please email us an online banking confirmation.
 This will secure your booking.

 You will be asked if you have any special health considerations and special requests such as allergies or health issues, food preferences e.g. Lactose intolerant, gluten intolerant, vegetarian, vegan etc. pregnancy.
 We will make every effort to provide experiences that meet your needs.

 Please be sure to turn off your phone or set it to silent during your time with us to ensure your visit is relaxing.